-Background : This section will cover preprocessing of the data, focusing on three cryoSPARC jobs: "Import Movies", "Patch motion correction", and "Patch CTF estimation".

-"Import Movies" will bring our raw movie frames into cryoSPARC while allowing us to specify certain data collection parameters while performing gain correction.
+Background: This section will cover preprocessing of the data, focusing on three cryoSPARC jobs: "Import Movies", "Patch motion correction", and "Patch CTF estimation".
+"Import Movies" will bring our raw movie frames into cryoSPARC while performing gain correction.

-"Patch motion correction" will then take those raw movie frames and align them to account for sample and stage movement during the exposure before producing an aligned average called a "micrograph."
+"Patch motion correction" will take those raw movie frames and align them to account for sample and stage movement, producing an aligned average called a "micrograph."

-"Patch CTF estimation" will use the output from Patch motion correction and attempt to measure additional parameters that vary from one micrograph to another; astigmatism, defocus, estimated resolution, etc.
+"Patch CTF estimation" will use the output from our Patch motion correction job and attempt to measure additional parameters that vary from one micrograph to another; astigmatism, defocus, estimated resolution, etc.